Aplastic anemia: Prognosis

 Untreated, severe aplastic anemia has a high risk of death.
 Modern treatment produces a five-year survival rate that exceeds 85%, with younger age associated with higher survival.

 Survival rates for stem cell transplants vary depending on the age and availability of a well-matched donor.
 They are better for patients who have donors that are matched siblings and worse for patients who receive their marrow from unrelated donors.
-Overall, the five-year survival rate is higher than 75% among recipients of blood marrow transplantation.
+Overall, the five-year survival rate is higher than 75% among recipients of bone marrow transplantation.

 Older people (who are generally too frail to undergo bone marrow transplants) and people who are unable to find a good bone marrow match have five-year survival rates of up to 35% when undergoing immune suppression.

 Relapses are common.
 Relapse following ATG/ciclosporin use can sometimes be treated with a repeated course of therapy.
 In addition, 10–15% of severe aplastic anemia cases evolve into myelodysplastic syndrome and leukemia.
 According to one study, 15.9% of children who responded to immunosuppressive therapy eventually relapsed.

 Milder disease may resolve on its own.

 Etymology

 Aplastic is a combination of two ancient Greek elements: a- (meaning "not") and -plasis ("forming into a shape").
-Anemia is a combination of the ancient Greek element an- ("not") and -emia (new Latin from the Greek -(h)aimia, meaning "blood").
+Anemia is a combination of the ancient Greek element an- ("not") and -emia (Neo-Latin from the Greek -(h)aimia, meaning "blood").